Why the Conflict Between the U.S. and Iran Isn't Over

 The greatest danger of escalation may not lie in Tehran, but in Washington, some U.S. officials say.
 If the Iranians are patient, strategic, and to some extent predictable, Trump is none of those things, they say.
 Chaos and unpredictability may have served him well in his business dealings, but it has left his subordinates in the military, the diplomatic corps, and the intelligence community — not to mention America’s allies — unsure how he might respond to the next terror attack.

 —With reporting by W.J.
-Hennigan and John Walcott/Washington.
+Hennigan/Washington.